Palau Güell – UNESCO World Heritage Site

 2. The Smoking area:

-In the central area is a quiet corner called the smoking-room.
+In the central area is a quiet corner called the smoking room.
 Gaudi designed the bench and adapted it according to the bay window’s rounded shape.
-The young architect also invented a shade system that allows for ventilation and sunlight control.
+The young architect also invented a shade system for ventilation and sunlight control.

 3. Dinning room: